 Get in Touch with Us:

 This article describes one of the most unusual errors related to installing Ubuntu alongside Windows 10(Dual Boot).
 This article will help you to fix the error “The Partition table format in use on your disks normally requires you to create a separate partition for boot loader code.
 This partition should be marked for use as a Reserved BIOS boot area and should be at least 1MB in size.
-Fix this or else you will get errors during Ubuntu Installation process”.
+Fix this or else you will get errors during the Ubuntu Installation process”.
 We tried to make this article as simple as possible so that you will have a piece of clear information about this.
-If you have any Query, then kindly Comment Us and we will revert to you with a solution ASAP.
+If you have any Query, then Kindly Comment Us and we will revert to you with a solution ASAP.

 For more interesting articles, Kindly visit